maidsafe/rfcs/text/0046-new-auth-flow/containers.md

 ## NFS Convention

 Unlike before, NFS convention-following containers are represented in a flat key-value fashion within one container rather than a hierarchy of linked "directories".
-Where the key is a UTF-8-String encoded full-path filename, mapping to the serialised version of either XOR-Address in the network or a serialised file struct like this:
+Where the key is a UTF-8-String encoded full-path filename, mapping to the serialised version of either `DataId` in the network or a serialised file struct like this:

 ```rust
 pub struct File {